Mig-298/CPE-487/README.md

 This depends on whether pacman is alive, if a coordinate is in a wall, if a coordinate is in the ghost, if a coordinate is in pacman, island if the coordinate is in a food particle.

 _pacdraw_
+Draws the pacman on screen using pac_x, pac_y, pixel_row, pixel_col.
+This process compares pixel_row and pixel_col against pac_x and pac_y to determine if the current pixel lies within Pacman’s bounding region, asserting pac_on when the condition is met.

+_die_
+Actual function that makes the player "die" to the ghost.
+Handles player death logic when Pacman comes into contact with the ghost.
+This process detects overlap between Pacman and ghost coordinate ranges and updates the alive state, disabling Pacman movement and rendering until a reset occurs.

+_eatfood_
+Function to eat food and reset the food on the screen using the middle button (BTNC).
+When pac_on and food_on overlap, the process increments curr_score, marks the food as eaten in food_list, and prevents re-scoring using the not_eaten flag.
+The middle button (BTNC) resets the food list and score when pressed.

+_movehelper_
+Clock management to prevent pacman from not moving smoothly.
+Without this function, pacman essential teleports aroudn the screen due to the pixels not updating fast enough.
+Uses clk_in to manage.

+_move_pac_
+Movement script for player movement.
+Use 4 buttons, BTNU = UP, BTNR = RIGHT, BTND = DOWN, BTNL = LEFT.
+Deals with potential collisions against walls or ghost.

+_walldraw_
+Essential function to create the walls around the map.
+Given the array list, it is able to draw between two start and end points to draw the walls and flagging wall_on when the current pixel falls within a wall region.

+_fooddraw_
+Essential function to draw the food around a certain coordinate.
+This process checks pixel_row and pixel_col against stored food positions and enables food_on only for food items that have not yet been marked as eaten.

+_ghostdraw_
+Essential to draw the ghost itself on the screen.
+Similar to Pacman drawing logic, this process asserts ghost_on when the current pixel lies within the ghost’s positional boundaries defined by its x and y coordinates.

+_ghosttimer_
+Function to make sure that the ghost is also not teleporting around the screen by creating a timer in which it updates.
+By using an internal timer or clock divider, this process limits how frequently the ghost’s position is updated, ensuring smooth and visually consistent motion.

+_ghost_move_
+Essential ghost move function, update the directiors list at the top to make the ghost move around the maze however you want.
+This process updates the ghost’s direction based on a predefined direction list and wall collision checks, allowing the ghost to navigate the maze without user input.

 ## Modifications
 This project builds directly upon Lab 6, the Pong Lab, which served as the conceptual and structural baseline for our VGA graphics, timing, and basic object movement. bat_n_ball.vhd and pong.vhd were the main modules we modified and improved upon, converting to the modules pacman.vhd and pacman_main.vhd respectively.
 The supporting modules such as clk_wiz_0.vhd, vga_sync.vhd, and leddec16.vhd were reused with minimal to no functional changes.
 Our main work focused on significantly extending and transforming the original Pong gameplay into a fully interactive Pacman style game.